astronomyk/STA_2023_UE/README.md

 1. Tasks for Hypothesis testing
 1. Tasks for Linear regression
 1. Discussion of meaning of the results

-1. The use acceptable scientific writing standards (label and refer to figures, citations, etc)
+The reports must adhere with general scientific writing standards (label and refer to figures, citations, etc)

 Additional points will be awarded for: